 Channel infrastructure is required for RISC Networks to collect information.

-Netstat Collection for Microsoft Windows Platforms
+Application Socket Collection (Netstat) for Microsoft Windows Platforms

 What is Netstat?

 Netstat is a utility for reporting statistics from the operating system network stack.
 This utility has been implemented for virtually every major operating system, including Microsoft Windows NT, GNU/Linux, Apple OS X, BSD, and Oracle/Sun Solaris.
-Most implementations can report on a wide range of statistics, but the most common use of the utility is to provide a list of listening ports or active connections.
+Most implementations can report on a wide range of statistics, but the most common use of the utility is to provide a list of listening ports and/or active connections.

 More information on the Windows implementation of netstat.exe can be found here